Derek Sutton

 Appeared for the Secretary of State for Justice in two cases in which prisoners in homosexual partnerships with other male prisoners alleged breaches of their Article 8 rights based on the lack of a policy specific to such prisoners.

-Kate has extensive Employment Tribunal, Employment Appeal Tribunal and High Court experience in a broad range of cases concerning race, sex and disability discrimination, unfair dismissal, redundancy, TUPE, and, restrictive covenants / garden leave and share options, including in particular in the legal and financial services sectors.
-She has particular expertise on the application of human rights and data protection in the context of the employment relationship.
+Kate has extensive Employment Tribunal, Employment Appeal Tribunal and High Court experience and is instructed in a broad range of cases concerning race, sex and disability discrimination, unfair dismissal, redundancy and restrictive covenants / garden leave, including in the legal and financial services sectors.
+She has particular expertise in the application of human rights and data protection in the context of the employment relationship, and is regularly instructed by major law firms and public bodies.

 “Kate is an excellent strategist and advocate.”